About The Team

 Dr. Angela Knobel is an Associate Professor of Philosophy at The Catholic University of America.
 Her main areas of research are Thomas Aquinas's virtue theory, ethics, and bioethics.
 Her papers have appeared or are forthcoming in such journals as The Thomist, American Catholic Philosophical Quarterly, Nova et Vetera, International Philosophical Quarterly, Christian Bioethics, Studies in Christian Ethics, and Théologie Morale Fondamentale, and her book, Aquinas and the Infused Moral Virtues, is under contract with University of Notre Dame Press.

-Dr. Eranda Jayawickreme received his Ph.D. in positive and political psychology from the University of Pennsylvania in October 2010.
-He was an advisee of Martin E.P.
-Seligman, who has played a formative role in the development of the emerging field of positive psychology.
-Eranda continues to be affiliated with the Positive Psychology Center at the University of Pennsylvania as a Visiting Scholar, and is broadly interested in questions related to positive psychology, moral psychology, political psychology and the study of ethnopolitical warfare.
-His interest in the scientific study of character has its origins in his undergraduate research, which explored moral behavior from the perspective of ecological psychology.
-His other research interests includes well-being and post-traumatic growth among war-affected populations in Rwanda and Sri Lanka, the philosophical and theoretical underpinnings of positive psychology, and the effect of monetary incentives on judgments of moral offenses.
-Trained in both psychology and moral philosophy, he graduated with summa cum laude honors from Franklin & Marshall College in 2005, and was awarded the Henry S. Williamson Medal, the college's highest student award presented annually to the outstanding senior of the graduating class.
-His awards include grants from the Asia Foundation/USAID, the Penn Program on Democracy, Citizenship, and Constitutionalism, and the Positive Psychology Center, a Mellon Refugee Initiative Fund Fellowship, and numerous academic awards from Franklin & Marshall College.
+Dr. Eranda Jayawickreme is an assistant professor of psychology at Wake Forest University and a visiting scholar at the Positive Psychology Center at the University of Pennsylvania.
+He received his Ph.D. in positive and political psychology in October 2010 from the University of Pennsylvania.
+He subsequently served as the postdoctoral fellow for the Character Project.
+Eranda is broadly interested in questions related to personality psychology, moral psychology, political psychology and the study of ethnopolitical warfare.
+Trained in both psychology and moral philosophy, he graduated with summa cum laude honors from Franklin & Marshall College in 2005, and was awarded the Henry S. Williamson Medal, the college’s highest student award presented annually to the outstanding senior of the graduating class.
+His awards include grants from the John Templeton Foundation, the Asia Foundation/USAID, the Penn Program on Democracy, Citizenship, and Constitutionalism, and the Positive Psychology Center, a Mellon Refugee Initiative Fund Fellowship, and numerous academic awards from Franklin & Marshall College.

-Psychology Graduate Students
+Past Graduate Students

-Kathleen McKee has a combination of experience and education in the fields of psychology, human resources, and higher education administration.
+Kathleen (McKee) Stimely has a combination of experience and education in the fields of psychology, human resources, and higher education administration.
 She received her Master's Degree in Human Resource Management from the Moore School of Business at the University of South Carolina and her Bachelor of Science degree in Psychology from Francis Marion University.